igeekinc/lunar-sg/README.md

 * Scissors
 * Hobby knife

-Gloves are recommended for the assembler as well as the coach when working with superglue!
+Gloves are recommended for the assembler and also the coach when working with superglue!